cltk/cltk/docs/arabic.rst

 Arabic
 ******
-Arabic is the form of the Arabic language used in Umayyad and Abbasid literary texts from the 7th century AD to the 9th century AD.
+Classical Arabic is the form of the Arabic language used in Umayyad and Abbasid literary texts from the 7th century AD to the 9th century AD.
 The orthography of the Qurʾān was not developed for the standardized form of Classical Arabic; rather, it shows the attempt on the part of writers to utilize a traditional writing system for recording a non-standardized form of Classical Arabic.
 (Source: `Wikipedia <https://en.wikipedia.org/wiki/Classical_Arabic>`_)

 Corpora
 =======